Disc operation overview

 What to expect during a disc operation

-What to expect during the procedure depends on the type of surgery performed and the location and severity of the disc damage.
-One disc operation, called a discectomy, involves removing the entire damaged disc.
-This surgery is often accompanied by a spinal fusion, a procedure that uses bone grafts and surgical implants to stabilize the vertebrae.
+During the procedure, what you can expect depends on the type of surgery performed and the location and severity of the disc damage.
+One disc operation, called a discectomy, involves removing a portion of the damaged disc.
+This surgery may also be accompanied by a spinal fusion — a procedure that uses bone grafts and surgical implants to stabilize the vertebrae.

-The aim of a discectomy and fusion operation is to strengthen areas of the spine that are weakened by removing the disc.
-It’s also used to treat other conditions, including disc degeneration, spinal stenosis, or a herniated disc.
+The aim of a discectomy and fusion operation is to strengthen areas of the spine that are weakened by the disc removal.
+It’s also used to treat other conditions, including disc degeneration, spinal stenosis or a herniated disc.
 These surgeries may be performed as traditional open spine surgeries or as minimally invasive procedures.
-Traditional open back surgeries involve longer recovery periods,* increased risk of infection and larger incisions.
+Traditional open back surgeries involve longer recovery periods, an increased risk of infection and larger incisions.

-For patients searching for a safer and effective form of disc surgery, Laser Spine Institute offers a minimally invasive decompression procedure and a minimally invasive stabilization procedure to treat the common forms of disc disease.
+For patients searching for a safer and effective alternative to traditional open spine surgery,^ Laser Spine Institute offers a minimally invasive decompression procedure and a minimally invasive stabilization procedure to treat the common forms of disc disease.
 Our minimally invasive decompression procedure removes a small portion of the damaged or bulging disc to relieve pressure on the compressed nerve root that is causing the pain and symptoms.
-This procedure is performed through a 1-inch incision and does not impact the surrounding muscles or soft tissue.
+This procedure is performed through a less than 1-inch incision and does not impact the surrounding muscles or soft tissue.